Back to Help Center

 Eligibility

-When Subscribers only is enabled in Settings, SoundSlap verifies that the viewer is a current channel subscriber before it accepts a Bits slap or Channel Points redemption.
+When Subscribers only is enabled in Settings, SoundSlap verifies that the viewer is a current channel subscriber before it accepts a Bits slap.
 This keeps the feature usable as a subscriber perk without relying on front-end-only checks.

 If a viewer is denied because they are not a subscriber, the sound is not eligible to play and no Restore Token is created.
 Restore Tokens are for accepted paid slaps that later fail playback, not for safety or eligibility denials.